-Prior to (re)joining the School at Loughborough in April 2016, Elizabeth was Professor of Psychology and Social Change and Director of Research in the Institute of Health and Society, University of Worcester.
-She has received a number of academic awards, including the Feminism & Psychology undergraduate prize (1998), an American Psychological Association distinguished book award (2007), and British Psychological Society (BPS) awards for outstanding research (2012) and textbook prize (2013).
-Elizabeth held a British Academy Mid-Career Fellowship for the ‘Dementia Talking: Care, conversation and communication’ project (2011-12).
-She is a Fellow of the BPS and a Senior Fellow of the Higher Education Academy.
-More on her career is in The Psychologist (March 2016 issue).
+Having graduated with a joint honours degree in Psychology and Sociology and a Diploma in Applied Psychology from the University of Nottingham (1997), Professor Peel completed their PhD in Social Psychology at Loughborough University.
+Prior to (re)joining Loughborough in April 2016, Elizabeth was Professor of Psychology and Social Change at University of Worcester and has also held academic posts at University of Edinburgh and Aston University.
+Elizabeth has received a number of awards, including the Feminism & Psychology undergraduate prize (1998), American Psychological Association distinguished book award (2007), and British Psychological Society (BPS) awards for outstanding research (2012) and textbook prize (2013).
+Elizabeth held an inaugural British Academy Mid-Career Fellowship for the ‘Dementia Talking: Care, conversation and communication’ project, and was elected Fellow of the BPS in 2016.

 Elizabeth's research, under the umbrella ‘critical social psychology’, principally coheres around two main areas: (non-heterosexual) sexualities, especially with regard to families and relationships, and health communication, particularly in relation to people living with a dementia.
 She has published widely in the areas of sexualities diversity training, same sex relationships and families, type 2 diabetes, and latterly dementia care and communication, using predominantly (but not exclusively) post-positivist qualitative methods including discursive psychology and conversation analysis.

 Current postgraduate research students